chetmurthy/yay/YAY-SPECIFICATION.md

   expressing them.
 * multiline unquoted YAML scalars with whitespace

-In addition, the special characters used to express YAYAML structure (viz. "[", "]", "-", etc) cannot appear in unquoted YAML scalars: when one wants to use those, there are always C++ raw-string-literals.
+In addition, the special characters used to express YAY structure (viz. "[", "]", "-", etc) cannot appear in unquoted YAML scalars: when one wants to use those, there are always C++ raw-string-literals.

 # Syntactic Specification

-The syntax of YAYAML is specified in terms of character set, lexemes, and a grammar.
+The syntax of YAY is specified in terms of character set, lexemes, and a grammar.

 ## Character Set

-The YAYAML character-set is Unicode.
+The YAY character-set is Unicode.
 Implementations MUST accept UTF-8, and MAY convert other files in other codepages to UTF-8 (rather than reject).
 This specfication does NOT discuss how other codepages are represented in storage, and it is assumed that those are "transfer